Extending APIs¤

 Visiting trees¤

-Extensions provide basic functionality to help you visit trees:
+Extensions provide basic functionality to help you visit trees during analysis of the code:

 visit